Jose W. Diokno: Early life and education

-In 1937, after repeated acceleration Diokno graduated high school as the valedictorian at De La Salle College, now called De La Salle University (DLSU), and went on to take a Bachelor of Science degree in commerce, also at DLSU.
+In 1937, after repeated acceleration Diokno graduated high school as the valedictorian at De La Salle College (DLSC), and went on to take a Bachelor of Science degree in commerce, also at DLSC.
 He was an ROTC lieutenant, dramatist, writer, and student leader.
 He later developed a skill in photography and owned a studio.
 Diokno initially wanted to study mechanical engineering, but eventually compromised with his parents to take up commerce since his parents wanted a major that featured legal studies.
 He realized he enjoyed the legal courses the most and decided to take up law once he finished his undergraduate studies.
 He graduated from college summa cum laude.
 Diokno took the CPA board examinations in 1940—for which he had to secure special dispensation, since he was too young.
 He topped the CPA with a grade of 91.18.
 However, since Diokno was too young when he passed the CPA exam, he could not receive a proper license until he was twenty-one, which led him to pursue his law studies like his half-brother.

 After Diokno enrolled at the University of Santo Tomas in 1940, his studies were interrupted by the outbreak of WWII in 1941 in his second year.
 When the war was over, he was granted a special dispensation by the Supreme Court of the Philippines and was allowed to take the Philippine Bar Examination despite having never completed his degree.
 He topped the 1944 bar exam (Note: Listed as Roll No. 5, Diokno was the first Filipino lawyer to take the oath and appear on the Roll of Attorneys, released on July 26, 1945 and published every year by the Supreme Court after the Bar Exam results.) together with a 24 year old future ally named Jovito Salonga with a score of 95.3, the highest since the language of instruction switched to English.
 As a reward, he took a solo vacation in the United States, where he would frequently call Carmen "Nena" Icasiano, a commerce student from Bulacan studying at Far Eastern University.
 They met in 1946 at a dinner party hosted by future Manila mayor Arsenio Lacson.
 Diokno was with Baby Quezon, who was the daughter of Manuel Quezon, while Carmen was with an American colonel, but both immediately spent the evening conversing with each other after being assigned to the same table.
-Diokno started courting her, refusing to listen to his father’s wishes to marry Chief Justice José Abad Santos's daughter.
+Diokno started courting her, refusing to listen to his father's wishes to marry Chief Justice José Abad Santos's daughter.
 Diokno quickly returned from his trip to propose to her after he found out on the telephone that she had tuberculosis and had missed seeing him.
 He married Icasiano at Ermita Church in 1949.
-(Note: The Diokno family at this point lived at 125 Aguado St., San Miguel, Manila based on Diokno’s marriage certificate.)
+(Note: The Diokno family at this point lived at 125 Aguado St., San Miguel, Manila based on Diokno's marriage certificate.)